jonnytiscareno/BoredomManager/README.md

 >
 > https://boredom-manager.herokuapp.com/

 `Feature 1: Basic user functionality`

 	- [x] Users can create an account & customize their profiles
 	- [x] Users can create their own activities and get recommended activities
-	- [ ] Users can rate and review
+	- [x] Users can rate and review activities

-<strike> Users can form & join groups </strike>

-<strike> Users can add friends </strike>

 `Feature 2: External interactions`

-	- [?]
-Geolocation: user can view what others are doing at current time / can view where others are located
+	- [x] Geolocation: user can view others nearby and connect with them
+	- [x] Users can share to social media
 	- [x] Users can upload pictures

-	- [x] Users can share whether they completed an activity on fb
+## Gems

+1. Geocoder: to see nearby friends
+1. Devise: creat users
+1. Paperclip: image uploading

+## Relationships

+1. User has_many Activities; activity has_many users
+1. Activity has_many reviews; Review belongs_to activity
+1. User has_a location; location belongs_to user

+## Models:

+1. Activity
+1. User
+1. Review
+1. Location

+---

 ## To do